KittenMittons/EET321_Lab5/README.md

 ##Procedure:

-1. Plug your zybo board into your PC and connect the DA2 PMOD into the upper section of the Zybo JC port.
+1. Plug your zybo board into your PC and connect the DA2 PMOD into the upper section of the Zybo JB port.
 2. Unzip file containing the 4 Vivado projects and open the first one in the 50MHz folder names "8KHz".
 3. Download the bitstream to the board.
 4. Open the included c# application.